Sebastian Boenisch

-Sebastian Boenisch ([sɛˈbastjan ˈbɛɲiʂ], [zeˈbasti̯a(ː)n ˈbøːnɪʃ]; [ˈpɲɔfskʲi]; born 1 February 1987) is a Polish professional footballer who plays as a feft-back.
+Sebastian Boenisch ([sɛˈbastjan ˈbɛɲiʂ], [zeˈbasti̯a(ː)n ˈbøːnɪʃ]; [ˈpɲɔfskʲi]; born 1 February 1987) is a Polish former professional footballer who played as a full-back.

 At international level, he made 14 appearances for the Polish national team between 2010 and 2013.

 Early career

 Boenisch was born in Gliwice in Upper Silesia.
 His great-grandfather was of German descent.
 In 1988, he emigrated with his family and after a time in Dortmund, the family settled in Heiligenhaus in Niederbergisches Land in Bergisches Land in North Rhine-Westphalia.
 Boenisch previously had a surname of Pniowski before the family changed it to Boenisch at the recommendation of the German civil service.
 Despite being born in Poland, he is not fluent in Polish and speaks German and Silesian.
 He attended the Gesamtschule Berger Feld.

 Boenisch's parents are athletes, his mother played handball and his father played football.

 Club career

 Schalke 04

 Boenisch started his football career by joining SSVG 09/12 Heiligenhaus.
 He then moved to different clubs like Borussia Velbert and Rot-Weiß Oberhausen before joining Schalke 04 at age sixteen and signing a professional contract with the club in January 2006.
 After three years at the club's reserve, Boenisch made his professional debut for Schalke 04 on 11 February 2006, coming on as a substitute in the 86th minute, in a 7–4 home win against Bayer 04 Leverkusen.
 A few weeks later, Boenisch was featured in the first team again in a 2–1 win against Espanyol in the UEFA Cup.

 For the next two seasons, Boenisch was never considered for the first team, having spent time playing for the reserve and being an un-used substitute in the first team.
 Towards the end of the 2006–07 season, he signed a new deal at Schalke, that would have kept him until 2010.
 However, two months later after signing a new contract, Boenisch had enough of being left out of the club's starting lineup and announced his intention to leave the club.